The body’s inflammatory response is a chemical one. It happens when the body’s tissues are damaged/injured from:

-These chemicals cause the blood vessels to leak out into the tissues and cause swelling.
-Redness, swelling, and warmth/heat connected to an inflammatory response are secondary symptoms brought on from an increased blood flow that mobilizes the cells to the specific area to engage the healing process from illness or injury.
+These chemicals cause the blood vessels to leak into the tissues and cause swelling.
+Redness, swelling, and warmth/heat connected to an inflammatory response are secondary symptoms brought on by an increased blood flow that mobilizes the cells to the specific area to engage the healing process from illness or injury.

 This process is vital in maintaining the body’s optimal health.
 The inflammatory response can become debilitating when it becomes chronic and leads to the onset or aggravation of a condition or disease.
 Chiropractic treatment will restore the body’s balance and reduce inflammation.

 There are different causes for the body activating a full inflammatory response.
 When inflammation is caused by an acute injury, virus, or bacterial infection, inflammation is necessary to help restore the body’s homeostasis.
 Conversely, chronic inflammation leaves the body in a state of stress and imbalance.
 This depletes energy reserves, making it impossible for the body to rejuvenate properly.
 Common causes of chronic inflammatory response include: